ianp5uk/cicd-pipeline-train-schedule-dockerdeploy/README.md

 This repo & Jenkinsfile was built using Jenkins 2.204.2 & deploys to docker-ce v19.03.6.
 The '-ce' is important, as is installing with apt.
 Using the older Ubuntu snap version generated unexpected errors in Jenkins.
+To run with Jenkins it will require credentials setting up to access the webserver, dockerhub & github.
+The webserver address is set as a Jenkins parameter.